Bachelor Duke: 2003: two-year-old season

-Bachelor Duke made his racecourse debut in a maiden race over seven furlongs at Yarmouth Racecourse on 17 September and started at odds of 100/30 second favourite in a fifteen-runner field.
-After being restrained by Sanders in the early stages he stayed on in the last quarter mile to finish third behind Eden Rock and Dubois.
-Despite his defeat the colt was moved up in class for the Group Three Somerville Tattersall Stakes over the same distance at Newmarket on 2 October.
-He started the 25/1 outsider of the eight runners but exceeded expectations as he finished strongly to take third place behind Milk It Mick and the favourite Bayeux, beaten half a length by the winner.
-He was again an outsider sixteen days later when he was stepped up to Group one level for the Dewhurst Stakes.
-After being held up as usual he recovered from being blocked approaching the final furlong to finish fourth of the twelve runners behind Milk It Mick, Three Valleys and Haafhd.
+Bachelor Duke made his racecourse debut in a maiden race over seven furlongs at Yarmouth Racecourse on 17 September and started at odds of 100/30 as the second favourite in a fifteen-runner field.
+After being restrained by Sanders in the early stages, he stayed on in the last quarter mile to finish third behind Eden Rock and Dubois.
+Despite his defeat, the colt was moved up in class for the Group Three Somerville Tattersall Stakes over the same distance at Newmarket on 2 October.
+He started as the 25/1 outsider of the eight runners but exceeded expectations as he finished strongly to take third place behind Milk It Mick and the favourite Bayeux, beaten half a length by the winner.
+He was again an outsider sixteen days later when he was stepped up to Group One level for the Dewhurst Stakes.
+After being held up as usual, he recovered from being blocked approaching the final furlong to finish fourth of the twelve runners behind Milk It Mick, Three Valleys, and Haafhd.